-OBJECTIVE ACTIVITY/DELIVERY SRTATEGY OUTPUT RESPONSIBLE UNIT Prioritise clearance and Identify all informal settlements All existing informal settlements are identified Technical Services / Planning Office upgrading of all slums Enlist all occupants of the informal settlements All occupants of informal settlements will be enlisted in the housing list.
-Technical Services / Ward Councillors Prevent further expansion of informal settlements Expansion of Informal settlements should be monitored and prevented.
-Technical Services / Planning Office Supervise upgrading of all informal settlements Informal settlements are upgraded Technical Services / Planning Office
+OBJECTIVE ACTIVITY/DELIVERY OUTPUT RESPONSIBLE UNIT SRTATEGY Prioritise Identify all informal settlements All existing informal Technical Services / Planning clearance and settlements are identified Office upgrading of all Enlist all occupants of the All occupants of informal Technical Services / Ward slums informal settlements settlements will be Councillors enlisted in the housing list.
+Prevent further expansion of Expansion of Technical Services / Planning informal settlements Informal settlements Office should be monitored and prevented.
+Supervise upgrading of all Informal settlements are Technical Services / Planning informal settlements upgraded Office